mattiasaxell/voteit_documentation/README.rst

 2. Build the documentation you'd like to work with.
 Each is located in it's respective directory.
 There will be a Makefile present in the one you'll use.

+The root of this repository is the manual main page.
+Check under languages for each specific language.

 Simply run:

 .. code-block:: bash